PatGeorges/Streamlit/README.md

 App for Vancouver EV stations (ex using Folium) at: https://app-qef3ksovgu8clkgk5pmayh.streamlit.app/

 App for San Francisco criminality (ex using Folium) at: https://app-tnnvj79hdncp5zcbtaqhbu.streamlit.app/

+App for students in a network with their linkedIn profiles (ex using Bokeh) at:https://app-3nrce6az5d8apzyecztruo.streamlit.app/